systemetric/docs.robocon.uk/src/content/docs/tools/troubleshooting.md

 ## The BrainBox appears to power up, but I can't connect to the website and the blue LED lights but never starts flashing.

 This can happen if erroneous code which does not start with `R = robot.Robot()` is uploaded to The BrainBox.
 If you think this may have happened, download [this file](/main.py) and place it on a USB stick.
 Put the USB stick into The BrainBox and turn the robot on normally.
-Wait 5 minutes, if you do not at this point get the flashing blue light, contact us through the [forum](/forum).
+Wait 5 minutes, if you do not at this point get the flashing blue light, please contact us!

 :::warning
 Using this file will overwrite the current robot code.
 It will not touch any files you have stored in the editor.